nickmvincent/cmpt419_spring2025/assignments/project_rubric.md

   - e.g. just saying “I used sklearn” will not earn marks – you should specify the model you used, how you selected hyperparameters, etc.
   - e.g. just saying “I select this model because it’s popular” will not earn marks – you should specify the criteria you considered for selecting a model
 - 2 points for appropriateness of methods choice
+  - e.g., if you said your goal is to explore recommender systems but you only did experiments with image classification, you will not earn marks

 **Results / What you produced: 4 points**